aphrc-dswb/dswb-platform-data-harmonization-wg/models/medicalobservationalstudy_v1.md

 > A schema.org LifeStyleModification may be a diet and/or a physical activity regimen.
 Concepts for these things can be found in one of the two new OHDSI exposome vocabularies.
 See above.
 A link to a list of LifeStyleModification concepts across these two vocabularies in forthcoming.
 If the concept for your source variable is not on this list, our platform is able to grow it.
 You can catch up with [David on Discord](https://discord.com/channels/1283751225958862859/1305477082146410558) to this end.
 >
 > In the OMOP CDM, a schema.org LifeStyleModification maps to an [observation](https://ohdsi.github.io/CommonDataModel/cdm54.html#observation "Lifestyle modifications refer to non-pharmaceutical interventions aimed at improving health outcomes, such as changes in diet, exercise, or smoking cessation").
+>
+> Specify one or more schema.org LifestyleModifications as a triple here, where provenance is a "type" from [this](https://athena.ohdsi.org/search-terms/terms?vocabulary=Type+Concept&page=1&pageSize=15&query=) controlled vocabulary:
 ```
 <

-Specify one or more LifeStyleModification as triple here...

 (variable name, concept_id, provenance)
 (variable name, concept_id, provenance)